 11 Reasons People Can Be Mean to You and Why You Shouldn't Let That Affect Your Self-Esteem

 Dealing with rude behavior and receiving disrespect from other people can be a common occurrence for all of us.
+It's even worst if we don't feel emotionally safe in an intimate relationship.
 Sometimes we let that get to our head and we start second guessing ourselves, our social abilities and sometimes even our self-worth.
 That’s why it’s important to acknowledge the different reasons people are that way and not allow their behavior to affect and harm our self-esteem.

 1. They Have Poor Communication Skills